developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 Select an Action to configure whether a given threat will be monitored.
 - If the value ***Detect*** is selected, a specific threat will be configured to be monitored and, if that threat is detected, a countermeasure will be taken to mitigate that threat.
 You must also specify **Detect Threat Type** to provide the threat that will be monitored.
-In addition, you must also specify the sub-array **Detect Countermeasures** to provide the set of countermeasures that will be performed if the specified threat is detected.
+In addition, you must also specify the *Sub-array* **Detect Countermeasures** to provide the set of countermeasures that will be performed if the specified threat is detected.
 - If the value ***Ignore*** is selected, a specific threat will be configured to not be monitored and hence will never be detected.
 You must also specify **Ignore Threat Type** to provide the threat that will be ignored.